 (7) Calculate the total variance of the density or population estimate by adding the errors due to the estimation of the mean group size and the correction factors to that due to sampling variability in step (6).
-Following Jolly and Watson (1979), this gives an approximate variance of the total population estimate of

-$S^2 + \hat{Y}p^2 (C_g^2 + C{pp}^2 + C_a^2) + \hat{Y}s^2 (C_g^2 + C{sp}^2 + C_a^2)$ (5) where $S^2$ is the sampling variance of the corrected population estimates in each transect in step (6); $\hat{Y}p$ and $\hat{Y}s$ tracthe contributions to the corrected population estimate made by the port and starboard observing teams respectively; $C_g$ is the coefficient of variation (standard error/mean) on the mean group size; $C{pp}$ and $C{sp}$ are the respective coefficients of variation of the perception correction factor for eace transect for the port and starboard teams as given by equation (1); and $C_a$ is the coefficient of variation of the availability correction factor, equation (4).
-The standard error of the population estimate and associated confidence intervals are then reddily obtained.
+Following Jolly and Watson (1979), this gives an approximate variance of the total population estimate of where S^2 is the sampling variance of the corrected population estimates in each transect in step (6); \hat{Y}p and \hat{Y}s are the contributions to the corrected population estimate made by the port and starboard observing teams respectively; C_g is the coefficient of variation (standard error/mean) of the mean group size; C{pp} and C{sp} are the respective coefficients of variation of the perception correction factor for each transect for the port and starboard teams as given by equation (3); and C_a is the coefficient of variation of the availability correction factor, equation (4).
+The standard error of the population estimate and associated confidence intervals are then readily obtained.